Go Back

 1 cup quinoa, thoroughly rinsed

-2 cups vegetable broth (for added flavor)
+2 cups vegetable broth

-1 can (15 oz) black beans, drained and rinsed
+1 can (15 oz) black beans, rinsed and drained

-1 cup corn (either frozen or fresh)
+1 cup corn (fresh, frozen, or canned)

 1 teaspoon ground cumin